kamara-moses/Good-README-Generator/README.md

 ## Installation
 To install dependencies, run the following:
 `
-this applications runs locally using node, clone or download the project to your local workspace.
+npm i
 `
 ## Usage
-After installing all dependencies, run node index.js
+run node index.js
 ## Contributors
-If you would like to contribute to this project, feel free to reach out to me through email or on GitHub
+If you would like to contribute to this project please reach out to me on Github or email
 ## Test
 To run tests, run the following:
 `
-undefined
+run npm test
 `

 ## Questions
 If you have questions about this repository?
 Please contact me at [kamara.moses@yahoo.com](mailto:kamara.moses@yahoo.com).
 View more of my work in GitHub at [kamara-moses](https://github.com/kamara-moses).
 ## License
-This repository is licensed under the MIT license
+This repository is licensed under the MIT license.

 Copyright (c) [2020] [Moses Kamara]